 Floors including sub-floors

 Repair category 1

-Notes Areas of flooring at first floor level appears to be slightly uneven.
+Notes There are areas of loose and even flooring which is deemed typical.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes General wear and tear noted.
+Notes There is general wear and tear to timber finishes.

 Chimney breasts and fireplaces

 Repair category -

 Notes Not applicable.